-- 1. Vote at local elections if they are registered; - 2.
+- 1. Vote at local elections if they are registered: - 2.
 Contact their local councillor about any matters of concern to them; - 3.
-Obtain a copy of the Constitution; - 4.
+Obtain a copy of the Constitution: - 4.
 Attend meetings of the Council, the Executive, Committees and Panels except where, for example, personal or confidential matters are being discussed; - 5.
 Petition to request a referendum on a mayoral form of executive; - 6.
 Speak at meetings of the Executive, Committees and Panels, within the scheme of public participation agreed by the Council; - 7.
 Find out, from the forward plan, what key decisions are to be discussed by the Executive or decided by the Executive or officers, and when; - 8.
 See reports and background papers, and records of decisions made by the Council, the Executive, Committees, Panels and officers; - 9.
-Complain to the Council if they feel that the Council or its employees have acted inappropriately; - 10.
-Complain to the Ombudsman if they think the Council has not followed its procedures properly.
+Complain to the Council if they feel that the Council or its employees have acted inappropriately; - Complain to the Ombudsman if they think the Council has not followed its procedures properly.
 However, they should only do this after using the Council's own complaints process; - 11.
 Complain to the Council's Monitoring Officer if they have evidence which they think shows that a councillor has not followed the Council's Code of Conduct; and - 12.
 Inspect the Council's accounts and make their views known to the external auditor.

 The Council welcomes participation by its citizens in its work.
-For further information on your rights as a citizen, please contact Matt Wisdom, Democratic Services Manager -
+For further information on your rights as a citizen, please contact Rosemary Rutins, Democratic Services Manager.
+She can be contacted -

-By telephone, no. 023 8028 5072 By e-mail: matt.wisdom@nfdc.gov.uk
+By telephone, no. (023) 8028 5588 By fax, no (023) 8028 5555 By e-mail: rosemary.rutins@nfdc.gov.uk